ibm-cloud-docs/watson-knowledge-studio/exportimport.md

 ## Documents
 {: #wks_exportimport_expimp_doc}

-To download documents that you added to the corpus, open the **Assets & Tools** > **Documents** > **Document Sets** tab and click **Download Document Sets**.
+To download documents that you added to the corpus, open the **Assets**> **Documents** > **Document Sets** tab and click **Download Document Sets**.
 The system creates a file named `corpus-ID.zip` and prompts you to download the file to your local system.
 The `ZIP` file contains all documents in the corpus.
 Annotations that were added to annotation sets are included in the ZIP file, but only after the annotation sets have been approved and promoted to ground truth.

 > **Restriction:** Any documents that were pre-annotated will be obscured into a non-readable format when they are downloaded.
 Even annotations in those documents that were added by human annotation are unreadable.